seidtgeist/dictator/README.md

   "some-rails-app": {
     "cwd": "rails-root",
     "cmd": "rails",
-    "args": ["s"]
+    "args": ["s"],
+    "color": "yellow"
   }
 }
 ~~~

 Then run the dictator:

-    dictator [dictator.json]
+    dictator [/path/to/dictator.json]

 Will do the following:

+1. Start some-rails-app by changing the cwd to `rails-root` and runinng `rails s`
+   and logging its output in yellow
-1. Start elasticsearch, log its output in green
+2. Start elasticsearch, log its output in green, wait 3000 to let it initialize
-2. Start redis, log its output in red
+3. Start redis-server, log its output in red
+4. Start some-node-server, log its output in blue

+If any of the processes quit the others will receive a SIGKILL and dictator will exit.